Dataset & DataLoader#

 A Dataset retrieves the images and labels one sample at a time.
 While training a model, we typically want to pass samples in “batches” and reshuffle the data at every epoch.
 The DataLoader class abstracts this complexity for us in an easy API.
 It takes a Dataset object as an argument and provides a Python iterable over the dataset with support for automatic batching, multi-process data loading and many more features.
 We can configure a DataLoader with the following input arguments (look here for the full list).

-Here we define a batch size of 64.
+Here we define a batch size of 64 for the training set.
 As a result, each batch fetched by the dataloader will be a tensor of 64 images and a tensor of 64 labels.

 train_loader = DataLoader(train_ds, batch_size=64, shuffle=True)